GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/gnirsls_wavecal_guide.rst

 From the Emission Lines
 -----------------------
-When OH and O_2 lines are present in the science data, or, in the thermal bands, when telluric emission lines are present, it is possible to use those emission lines to calculate the wavelength solution.
+When OH and O\ :sub:`2`\  lines are present in the science data, or, in the thermal bands, when peaks in the telluric throughput are present, it is possible to use those to calculate the wavelength solution.

 This is done by running reduce on the science frames and specifying the use of the ``makeWavecalFromSkyEmission`` recipe.
-The interactive mode is recommended to verify and ensure correct line identification.
+The interactive mode is recommended to verify and ensure correct line/peak identification.

 ::

   reduce @sci.lis -r makeWavecalFromSkyEmission -p interactive=True

-If the sky lines are bright, it is possible to use only one science observation instead of the stack.
+If the OH and O\ :sub:`2`\  sky lines are bright, it is possible to use only one science observation instead of the stack.
 This could lead to higher precision as the stack might make the lines a touch thicker.

 From the Absorption Lines